MeteorBlitz/FoodHub/README.md

-🍔 FoodHub App
+# 🍔 FoodHub App

 FoodHub is a modern food ordering Android application built with Kotlin, Jetpack Compose, and MVVM architecture.

 The app is currently under active development, and more features and UI improvements are coming soon! 🚀

-✨ Features Completed
-🔥 Splash Screen with Logo Animation

-🔑 Login Screen with DataStore to save user login details, now also supports Google Sign-In using Firebase Authentication

-🏠 Home Screen displaying restaurants and food items

-🍽️ Details Screen for individual restaurant/food information

-👤 Profile Screen with Logout functionality

-🛒 Add to Cart functionality using Room Database

-🍟 SnackBar messages for quick feedback

-🔄 Swipe-to-Refresh to reload data

-📡 API Integration with Retrofit

-📦 Hilt and Dagger for Dependency Injection

-🚀 MVVM Architecture followed

-🔥 Bottom Navigation for smooth user experience

-🛠️ Tech Stack
-Kotlin

-Jetpack Compose

-MVVM Architecture

-Hilt / Dagger

-Retrofit

-Room Database

-DataStore

-🚀 What's Coming Next?
-🛍️ Order Summary Page

-🛒 Checkout and Order Placement

-🎨 Full Theme and UI Enhancements

-🔍 Search Functionality

-🗂️ Categories and Banners

-🏷️ Discount Offers

-📦 Clean State Management

-💬 Improved User Experience with Animations

-📸 Screenshots
+---

+## 🔐 Demo Login Details

+To log in and test the app, use these demo credentials on the login screen:

+- **Email:** `test@foodhub.com`
+- **Password:** `123456`

+> 💡 This is a static demo login.
+Firebase Email/Password registration is **not yet implemented**.

+---

+## 🍽 Demo Restaurant Data

+By default, the app fetches restaurant data using a Mocky.io URL.

+⚠️ **Note:** The Mocky.io link expires after 7 days.
+If it's expired, the app won't load data.

+To fix this:

+1. Open the `assets/restaurants.json` file — this is the sample data.
+2. Go to [https://mocky.io](https://mocky.io) and paste the JSON content.
+3. Create a new Mocky link.
+4. Replace the URL inside the code (usually in the Repository or Retrofit API).

+> This lets you keep testing the app with your own fresh mock data link.

+---

+## ✨ Features Completed

+- 🔥 Splash Screen with Logo Animation
+- 🔑 Login Screen with DataStore to save login state
+  ➕ Google Sign-In using Firebase Authentication
+- 🏠 Home Screen displaying restaurants and food items
+- 🍽️ Details Screen for individual restaurant/food
+- 👤 Profile Screen with Logout
+- 🛒 Add to Cart using Room Database
+- 🍟 SnackBar messages for quick feedback
+- 🔄 Swipe-to-Refresh to reload data
+- 📡 API Integration with Retrofit
+- 📦 Hilt and Dagger for Dependency Injection
+- 🚀 MVVM Architecture
+- 🔻 Bottom Navigation for smooth experience

+---

+## 🛠️ Tech Stack

+- Kotlin
+- Jetpack Compose
+- MVVM Architecture
+- Hilt / Dagger
+- Retrofit
+- Room Database
+- DataStore

+---

+## 🚀 What's Coming Next?

+- 🛍️ Order Summary Page
+- 🛒 Checkout and Order Placement
+- 🎨 Full Theme and UI Enhancements
+- 🔍 Search Functionality
+- 🗂️ Categories and Banners
+- 🏷️ Discount Offers
+- 📦 Clean State Management
+- 💬 Improved User Experience with Animations

+---

+## 📸 Screenshots

 <table>
   <tr>